shashi278/svg-anim-kivy/README.md

 * https://itchylabs.com/tools/path-to-bezier/ - Convert SVG Path to Cubic Curves

     Use it to convert SVG Arcs to Cubic Bezier.
 Make sure you paste the entire `path` in the textfield rather than only the arc section.
-Also you should provide path dimensions(`W` & `H`) on the website as your svg width and height(found under `<svg>` tag)
+Also you should provide path dimensions(`W` & `H`) on the website as your svg width and height(found under `<svg>` tag).
+You may also need to close each path, i.e. add `Z` at the end of new converted path.

 * https://codepen.io/thednp/pen/EgVqLw - Convert Relative SVG Path To Absolute Path

     Maybe useful when you want to split a single svg path into multiple paths for animation purpose.
 Paste the entire path.
 When splitting, make sure you close the previous path by adding a `Z` at the end in the path string.

 ### Changelog

+**v1.1**
+* Fixed crashing when SVG size is not int

 **v1.0**
 * Shape animation feature added